wiepteam/studygroup/Cohort 4/README.md

-# Study Group Cohort 4 - Launch Date TBD
+# Study Group Cohort 4

 We're excited to announce the upcoming launch of **Study Group Cohort 4**.
 Organized by **Women in Ethereum Protocol (WiEP)**, this cohort provides a structured and collaborative learning experience for Ethereum enthusiasts at all levels.
 You can learn more about our group with [WiEP Handbook](https://hackmd.io/@poojaranjan/WiEPHandbook).